timothyyu/wsae-lstm/README.md

 ### `mlpanda/DeepLearning_Financial`:

-[Repository of an existing attempt to replicate above paper in PyTorch](mlpanda/DeepLearning_Financial: https://github.com/mlpanda/DeepLearning_Financial), checked out as a `git-subrepo` for reference in `submodules` folder.
+Repository of an existing attempt to replicate above paper in PyTorch: [mlpanda/DeepLearning_Financial:](https://github.com/mlpanda/DeepLearning_Financial)
+, checked out as a `git-subrepo` for reference in `submodules` folder.